 The 3 Phases of Buying Raw Denim and What You Should Ask Yourself

 One of the most frequently asked questions I get from readers and followers is “which jeans should I buy?!”
 While I can tell you which jeans I like to buy, you have to figure out for yourself which jeans you should buy.

 This guide is for the guy who just wants a good pair of jeans, who’s been told they should be raw (and selvedge).

 I’ve noticed that the process of buying jeans usually goes through three phases.
-Over the coming months, I’ll talk you through all the details of the three phases in a series of video posts.
 This guide provides an overview of the entire process.

 Phase #1: Exploration